 Not only have you been paying a transaction fee to the ATM itself (sometimes up to 6 GBP for each withdrawal!) but your own bank (you know the ones who are supposed to be looking after you), have been mugging you off as well!
 All because you withdrew your own money from a foreign ATM.

-*Unfortunately foreign ATM machines will always charge you money regardless of what bank you have.
+*Unfortunately, many foreign ATM machines will always charge you money regardless of what bank you have.
+See this article for more information on how to avoid international ATM charges.

 Why Should Travellers Consider Starling Bank?